Azure/gitops-connector/README.md

 If the deployment fails, the connector doesn't send a dispatch event to GitHub Actions.

-For the implementation details refer to [the CD workflow in this repo](.github/workflows/cd.yaml) that consumes CI artfacts, generates manifests and issues a PR to the manifests repo.
+For the implementation details refer to [the CD workflow in this repo](.github/workflows/cd.yaml) that consumes CI artifacts, generates manifests and issues a PR to the manifests repo.
 Also, look at [the **publish** workflow](.github/workflows/publish.yaml) which is triggered on the deployment completion by the **dispatch** event from the GitOps connector.

 ## Installation